Arbatax: Geography

 The town is situated by the Tyrrhenian Sea, 5 km east of Tortolì.

+Climate

 Transport

-The port is used by ferries to and from Civitavecchia and Olbia and is also monopolized by the marine construction company Intermare, which builds gas rigs and vessels.
+The port is used by ferries to and fro Civitavecchia and Olbia, and is also monopolized by the marine construction company Intermare, which builds gas rigs and vessels.
 The marina is one of the cheapest in Sardinia.

 The town is connected to Lanusei and Cagliari by a narrow gauge railway, today used for touristic purposes, owned by Ferrovie della Sardegna.

 The closest airport is the Tortolì Airport, about 4 km from the town.

 Economy

 Today, the economy is focused on tourism and industry.
 Arbatax is home to a factory dedicated to the building of oil platforms, controlled by the Italian oil and gas industry contractor Saipem.
 Mussels are farmed in the nearby lagoon and fresh fish are on sale from the fishing cooperative.
 The red rocks are a tourist attraction.